WebAhead/learn-database-testing/README.md

 </details>

-You'll also need to run `npm install tape tap-spec` to install your testing dependencies.
+You'll also need to run `npm install -D tape tap-spec` to install your testing dependencies.

 ## Modularising database queries